grimaldiTob/Challenge_2_NLA/README.md

 Inverse:   linear solver      = 2.540852e-02 sec.
 Inverse: relative residual    = 5.457944e-10
 ```
 Which is still worse because of course we are using the inverse power method (it requires to solve a linear system).
-Number of iterations is good but that's because of the method we used.
+Number of iterations is good but that's because of the complete different approach of the method we used.
 I tried other LIS scripts and this one seems the best.
-I guess if we are giving a mu as answer this seems fair.

 ## Point 9